haz145/haz145/README.md

 * Java
 * C/C++
 * C#
-* Javascript
+* Javascript/Typescript
 * Haskell
-* mySQL

 ## Interests

-Currently focusing on Web Development and Natural Language Processing applications.
+Currently focusing on Web Development and Natural Language Processing applications

 <!--
 **haz145/haz145** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.